uhhhm/CS.11.05-Lab.5.1/README.md

 <br />
 There are also miscellaneous methods that require more complicated logic which can be done as further work.
 These are:

-1. getCountryTotalWastePerYear(country, countries, totalWasteKgPerCapitaPerYear),
+1. getCountryTotalWastePerYear(country, countries, totalWasteKgPerCapitaPerYear)
-2. getCountriesWithHighestPovertyPercentage(countries, percentagesShareInPoverty)
+2. getCountryWithMostWastePerCapita(countries, totalWasteKgPerCapitaPerYear)
-3. getCountriesWithHighConfidence(countries, confidences)
+3. getCountriesWithHighestPovertyPercentage(countries, percentagesShareInPoverty)
-4. getCountryWithMostWastePerCapita(countries, totalWasteKgPerCapitaPerYear)
+4. getCountriesWithHighConfidence(countries, confidences)

 Explanation:
 1. getCountryTotalWastePerYear takes in the country to find its total waste per capita per year in kg
-2. getCountriesWithHighestPovertyPercentage returns an array of countries with the highest % of its population living in poverty
+2. getCountryWithMostWastePerCapita returns the country with the highest total waste per capita per year in kg
-3. getCountriesWithHighConfidence returns an array of countries where the confidence of its food waste data is high
+3. getCountriesWithHighestPovertyPercentage returns an array of countries with the highest % of its population living in poverty
-4. getCountryWithMostWastePerCapita returns the country with the highest total waste per capita per year in kg
+4. getCountriesWithHighConfidence returns an array of countries where the confidence of its food waste data is high

 ## Extension